 However, the pain often becomes worse over time.
-Some people will experience a persistent throbbing pain in the elbow, even when it is at rest.
+Some people will experience persistent throbbing pain in the elbow, even when it is at rest.
 Others may only notice the pain at certain times of day, such as in the morning.

 RA can cause several other symptoms, including:

 The symptoms of RA tend to come and go, so people often have periods of remission that alternate with flares.
-Everyone with RA will have a different experience of flares, which can vary in their duration and frequency.
+Everyone with RA will have a different experience of flares, which can vary in duration and frequency.

 Doctors usually diagnose RA based on a person’s symptoms, although medical tests can be helpful.

 MRI scans are less common, but they can be useful for detecting early signs of RA and assessing the damage in the joints.
-An early diagnosis can be very beneficial for the treatment and outlook of RA.
+An early diagnosis may be very beneficial for the treatment and outlook of RA.

-RA is a chronic health condition, but people can use various treatments to manage their symptoms, improve their overall quality of life, and slow down the progression of the condition.
+RA is a chronic health condition, but people can use various treatments to manage their symptoms, improve their overall quality of life, and slow the progression of the condition.

-Treatments for RA in the elbow include:
+Treatments for RA in the elbow

 It is vital to keep the elbow joints mobile during the day to improve flexibility and range of motion and keep the muscles around the elbow joint strong.